 Spring: Crip/Mad Archive Dances Experimental Documentary Premiere at the International Screendance Festival at the Salt Lake Film Society

 February 7-10: AWP Kansas City.
 Launch of Diver Beneath the Street poetry collection - true crime meets ecopoetry at the level of the soil.

 January 19: Piper Center’s Distinguished Visiting Writers Series, Arizona State University, with Jennifer Bartlett.
 Diver Beneath the Street Reading and workshop.

 January 2024: month-long Residency as Visiting Fellow at the Huntington Library, Art Museum and Botanical Gardens, Pasadena, California

-Weekly till June 2023: free Starship Somatics sessions as part of Movement Research, Tuesdays 11am ET (virtual)
+Weekly till May 30 2023, and starting up again September 19 till December, 2023: free Starship Somatics sessions as part of Movement Research, Tuesdays 11am ET (virtual)

 Every month: Kaffeeklatsches (artists' check-ins) and Crip Magics (evenings of [disability culture] poems and generative writing), see Turtle Disco

 December 15-17: Venice International Performance Art Week (in person), presentation of Becoming Fossils video as part of DigiLABAiR; plus opening performance.

 November 13, 5.30: Visit in Arts-Based Research Graduate Class, EMU (virtual)